February 10, 2026 (3mo ago)

 The Problem

-I could have tried to fix the existing tracking.
-But you can't patch bad data with a better UI.
+I could have tried to fix the existing tracking, but you can't patch bad data with a better UI.
 I needed to start fresh.

 Why Convex